 The Forum Organizing Committee was extremely pleased with the overwhelming success of the 15th Annual BC Natural Resources Forum at the Prince George Conference and Civic Centre, January 16-18, 2018!

 About the Forum

 The Forum offers a neutral, non-partisan and positive arena to discuss and learn first-hand the latest news, trends and opportunities linked to the resource sector in BC.
 There is no other gathering that provides this diversity of speakers, delegates, exhibitors and leaders under one roof to discuss issues and explore the challenges and unprecedented opportunities unfolding in the province.
-This year the Forum will introduce two new panels on International Trade, and Balancing Socio-Economic, Cultural and Environmental Values.
-View 2018 program
+This year the Forum introduced two new panels on International Trade, and Balancing Socio-Economic, Cultural and Environmental Values.
+View 2018 program.

 2018 Panel and Keynote Topics